botpress/solutions/custom_tools/NLU_Testing/README.md

 4. Run the script with

     `python3 NLU-Testing.py`

 ### How it works

-This script uses multithreading to send 10 utterances at a time to the bot via Botpress Converse API.
+This script uses multithreading to send 10 utterances at a time to the bot via Botpress Converse API and then records the Q&A or intent chosen.

 Once an utterance is processed, the selected NLU intent name is saved alongside the utterance in the RESULTS_PATH file.